-Recently, we helped several retailers quickly pivot (in one or two days) from seasonal galleries and content to more cozy at-home looks and bundles across their site and in email all using existing inventory.
-We gave them a way to change the storytelling to focus on how they can support the new needs of the customer, without having to change the inventory.
+Recently, we helped several retailers quickly pivot (in one or two days) from seasonal galleries and content to more cozy at-home looks and bundles across their site and in email, all using existing inventory.
+We gave them a way to change the storytelling to focus on how they can support the customer’s new needs without having to change the inventory.

-We are also responding to the immediate needs and requests of our customers by rolling out a new “Send the Look” program that enables remote store associates to generate shoppable lookbooks for customers in minutes, with hand-picked style recommendations.
-Giving store associates the tools and content to connect with customers in a personalized way that sparks inspiration and excitement, goes a long way in customer retention, especially now.
+We are also responding to our customers’ immediate needs and requests by rolling out a new “Send the Look” program that enables remote store associates to generate shoppable lookbooks for customers in minutes, with hand-picked style recommendations.
+Giving store associates the tools and content to connect with customers in a personalized way that sparks inspiration and excitement goes a long way in customer retention, especially now.

 Photo credit: photo by Sincerely Media